sjhorn/itsy-lang/README.md

 All Assertions have passed.
 ```

-Our you can run the fun file
+Or you can run the fun file

 ```
 mvn -q exec:java -Dexec:args="src/main/itsy/fun.it"